 The abstracts are text only: no figures/tables are possible.

-NEW THIS YEAR: ACoP12 is rolling out a new abstract submission portal.
+ACoP13 is using the same abstract submission portal as last year.
 Abstracts must be submitted online by clicking on “Submit your abstract here” at the top of the “Call for Abstracts” page.
 You must have an ISoP-registered account before you can submit an abstract, and creating an account is free.
 Please follow the instructions on the submission portal to complete all required information.
 You may submit more than one abstract.
 Once you submit the abstracts on the portal, you can continue to make edits to your abstracts until the submission deadline.

-Abstracts that do not adhere to the guidelines, including word limit or format, will not be reviewed by the Abstract Committee, so please take the time to conform your submission.
+Abstracts that do not adhere to the guidelines, including word limit or format, will not be reviewed by the Abstract Committee, so please take the time to confirm your submission.

 An example abstract is provided here.

-Questions regarding the ACoP12 Abstracts can be directed to the ACoP12 Abstracts Committee Chair, Molly Zhao (email@example.com).
+Questions regarding the ACoP13 Abstracts can be directed to the ACoP13 Abstracts Committee Chair, Lian Ma (email@example.com).